careylzh/santababy/README.md

 - should probably allow administrators to add users to a team, which will change the number of gifts to be redeemed for each team
 - since dataset is pretty large (5000 entries), should do auto counting of number of gifts to be redeemed and map this number of gifts to the respective teams
+- standardise verify endpoint takes in payload with staffPassId instead of staff_pass_id (underscoring convention reserved for col names)

 ### TODO: Administrative

 - [ ] consolidate setup docs
-- [ ] write api contract for your 2 api methods
+- [ ] write api contract for your 2 api endpoints

 ### TODO: Backend